Skip to main content

 3. The image is pushed to Azure Container Registry (ACR).

-4. Azure Container Instances (Windows-based) pulls the Docker image from ACR.
+4. Azure Container Apps pulls the Docker image from ACR.

 5. The container is deployed and made publicly available at api.opencaptcha.io.